Leadership Team

 m.noblesavidan@pokeno.school.nz

-My name is Laura Turton and I am really excited about being a teacher at Pokeno School.
+My name is Laura Turton and I love being a teacher at Pokeno School.

-I am thrilled to be a New Entrant teacher who starts all the new students on their learning journey.
-I am looking forward to leading the junior school whanau - The Ruru Whanau.
-You will find me in Room 11 with a welcoming smile.
+I am thrilled to be a Year 2 teacher supporting the children on their learning journey.
+I am the Whanau Leader of Ruru Whanau.
+You will find me in Room 10 with a welcoming smile.

 In my spare time, I love to spend time with my family and to go for walks.
 I love reading and take every opportunity to read a book.
 I also love spending time at Waihi Beach with all of my family.